 Hello, my name is Kermit.
 I am super friendly and just love being around people.
-The great vets I saw think I'm about 2-3 years old and am a big boy at 70 pounds of cuddles.
+The great vets I saw think I'm about 2-3 years old and am a big boy at 70-75 pounds of cuddles.
 I've been told I have a beautiful color to my coat and my tail curves a bit.
-Like many labs, I follow my people around because I just love them so much.
+My people think I might be a Lab/German Shepherd Cross, but that's just a guess.
+I follow my people around because I just love them so much.
 There isn't much that scares me and I don't bark much.
 I walk well on a leash (except when I see a squirrel!)
 I usually come when I'm called and can't resist the sound of a squeaky toy.
 I've been such a good boy lately that I'm now allowed to sleep in the teen girl's bedroom at night where I lie still and quiet all night.
 I love everyone men, women, children, kitties, and dogs.
 Although some dogs don't like me.
 I really want to play with other dogs, but my family things I grew up alone and I don't know how to ask others to play.
 I think I'm not asking right because some dogs don't appreciate the way I'm asking.
 I take correction from dogs really well because I want to learn how to play with them.
 Other dogs who don't know how to correct me are the one who don't like me.
 I was found as a stray in Kentucky and was waiting for a rescue to save me for over a month.
 Because I was at the shelter for so long, I ended up on the euthanasia list and was very worried about my future.
 Then I got the the word that Angels on Wheels saw my picture and my videos and said YES, they will save me.

 I am an energetic boy for my age and will need walks and exercise.
 I require a fenced yard so I can play.
 When I get riled up, I can be mouthy.
 My mom gives me a rope to chew or sometimes I get a time out in the kitchen.
 Because of this and because I'm a big boy, I need a home with older children or older children who are used to large, playful dogs and won't be scared off by my playful sense if I get a mouthy when I'm excited.